julenka/KinectTutorials/HelloKinect/ReadMe.txt

 ========================================================================
-    CONSOLE APPLICATION : HelloKinect Project Overview
+HelloKinect Overview
 ========================================================================

-AppWizard has created this HelloKinect application for you.
+This project contains a very basic "Hello World" app for Kinect (written in C++).

-This file contains a summary of what you will find in each of the files that make up your HelloKinect application.
+Written by Julia Schwarz, 2011.
+Note that your reference settings may be different than mine, so be sure to follow instructions available from http://www.codingbeta.com/?p=24 to configure your project correctly, as you'll likely have different paths to the libraries you'll be importing.

 HelloKinect.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
-    It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.
+    It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features.

 HelloKinect.vcxproj.filters
     This is the filters file for VC++ projects generated using an Application Wizard.